Skip to content

 The simple distinction

 A manager makes sure the process runs.
 A leader makes sure the people want to run it.
-The difference sounds academic until you lose three good employees in a quarter and realize they were not leaving the company.
+The difference sounds theoretical until you lose three good employees in a quarter and realize they were not leaving the company.
 They were leaving you.

 How to tell which one you are doing